 Healthy sources of fats include coconut products such as coconut oil, olive oil, nuts, seeds and avocados.

-You may want to try giving up all grains for a period of time, even gluten-free grains like quinoa and gluten-free oats.
+You may want to try giving up all grains for a period of time, even gluten-free grains like quinoa and gluten-free oats — this is also a key step in the low FODMAPs diet.
 If you do want to include grains, make them about 10 percent of your food intake or less, plus stick with gluten-free, sprouted and ideally organic grains.